Previous Next

 (III) A private school may require compliance with subsection (1) of this section if the student participating in a nonpublic home-based educational program attends the private school for a portion of the school day.

-(3) Notwithstanding the provisions of subsection (1) of this section, a school shall enroll a student who is in out-of-home placement within five school days after receiving the student's education information and records as required in section 22-32-138, C.R.S., regardless of whether the school has received the items specified in subsection (1) of this section.
-Upon enrolling the student, the school shall notify the student's legal guardian that, unless the school receives the student's certificate of immunization or a written authorization for administration of immunizations within fourteen days after the student enrolls, the school shall suspend the student until such time as the school receives the certificate of immunization or the authorization.
+(3) Notwithstanding subsection (1) of this section, a school shall enroll a student who is in out-of-home placement within five school days after receiving the student's education information and records as required in section 22-32-138, regardless of whether the school has received the items specified in subsection (1) of this section.
+Upon enrolling the student, the requirements of subsections (1) and (2) of this section apply, and the school shall notify the student's legal guardian that, unless the school receives the student's official certificate of immunization or a certificate of exemption within fourteen days after the student enrolls, the school will suspend the student until such time as the school receives the official certificate of immunization or certificate of exemption.

 (4) (a) On or before January 15, 2021, the department of public health and environment shall develop and provide to the department of education and the department of human services a standardized document regarding childhood immunizations.
 The department of education and the department of human services shall post the standardized immunization document on their websites on or before January 31, 2021, and on or before January 31 each year thereafter.
 The standardized document must be updated annually and must include, but need not be limited to: